MetPX/sarracenia/_sources/Reference/sr3_options.7.rst.txt

 Once connected to an AMQP broker, the user needs to bind a queue to exchanges and topics to determine the notification messages of interest.

+This *subtopic* option should appear after the *broker* setting in files for the setting to apply to a given queue.

 bufSize <size> (default: 1MB)
 -----------------------------